rjenki/BIOS512/README.md

 ### Binder Set Up
 Using the instructions from https://book.the-turing-way.org/communication/binder/zero-to-binder.html, I set up Binder for this Git repository using the R instructions.
 *Notes:*
 My **install.R** file included more packages, which we will need for the course.
 See below.
-If we use packages that I did not include here, I will update this!
 ```
 options(repos = c(CRAN = "https://cran.r-project.org"))
 install.packages(c("readr","ggplot2","tidyr"))